7h3v01c3/tutorials/masternode_baggage_two_pc_method.md

 Divi’s staking process creates UTXOs every time it competes to mine a block.
 In doing so, it batches a portion of your funds to validate the network and secure the blockchain.

 So no, your wallet isn’t broken—it’s doing exactly what it was designed to do.
 The next time you see one of these transactions, instead of scratching your head, click the **transaction link**.
-You’ll start to understand how Divi’s staking system competes with UTXO-based virtualized mining systems like those of other blockchains.
+You’ll start to understand how Divi’s consensus system is a UTXO-based virtualized mining and why the daemon in divi has a highly modified Bitcoin Miner, with heritage related to Satoshi's Original miner, in the core code its called Divi Miner.

 Congratulations—you’ve just leveled up your crypto knowledge. **Mind blown. 💥**